 Driving in higher gear helps maintain control, especially on icy roads.
 If you’re having trouble starting, try pulling away in second gear instead of first.

 Check your lights

-Check your tyres
+Check your tires

-Prepare for rain, wind and fog
+Be prepared for rain, wind, and fog

-Keep your fuel topped up
+Keep your fuel tank topped up

 Carry a breakdown kit